Subscribe to stay updated

-Every year, more than 2 billion tonnes of waste winds up in landfill around the world.
+Every year, more than 2 billion tonnes of waste winds up in landfills around the world.

-To put that in perspective - The Eiffel Tower weighs a little more than 10,000 tonnes, meaning we’re producing the waste equivalent of 200,000 Eiffel Towers.
+To put that into perspective - The Eiffel Tower weighs a little around 10,000 tonnes.
+Meaning, we’re producing the waste equivalent of 200,000 Eiffel Towers.
 Every year.

-The sheer volume of waste and it’s effect on the environment has prompted a push for eco-friendly packaging alternatives across all industry types.
+The sheer volume of waste and its effect on the environment has prompted a push for eco-friendly packaging across all industries.

 You’ll also see:

 First and foremost, eco-friendly packaging is good for the environment.
 It involves the use of alternative, recyclable or biodegradable materials that create less pollution during production.

 Eco-friendly materials decompose quicker and more naturally than traditional packaging materials.

 Introducing sustainable packaging to your business will do the environment a favour by lowering your carbon footprint.

 There are several ways to lower your carbon footprint with eco-friendly packaging:

 - Use fewer materials